kcf-jackson/animate/readme.md

 ### News

+22/07/2022: Add a simple video editor based on FFMPEG for editing screenshots

 20/07/2022: Add support to detached interactive events (experimental)

 - Detached events are events that can function without R